radiantearth/community-sprints/08182020-remote/software/README.md

 * **Post a written intro** - Share who you are, what your background is, and what you're hoping to work on this sprint.
 Fill out at [STAC Sprint #6 - Software section Introductions](https://docs.google.com/document/d/1IGgYhnJ5GKW-QGueiix4evJV9pJ7HV9dyciQYako5Ws/edit#) google doc.
 * **Add help offered/wanted and ideas** - Prepare for the sprint by posting to the [STAC Sprint Ideas + Help Offered/Wanted](https://docs.google.com/document/d/1Dk4M0i0_LWWGHlMw4Xd0RRzWeWIXIRM4q_98qNBTV0w/edit) google doc.
+* **Familiarize yourself with STAC if you are not already**: For the software sprint we are assuming most people will hit the ground running, with at least some understanding of STAC.
+If you are not yet familiar then please read up on the [website](http://stacspec.org) and the [spec itself](https://github.com/radiantearth/stac-spec).
+If you're comfortable with Python then the [PySTAC Tutorials](https://pystac.readthedocs.io/en/latest/tutorials.html) are also a great place to start.
+And you can watch a [recording](https://www.youtube.com/watch?v=SjJTkxzse6A&feature=youtu.be) of the tutorial from the last sprint.

 ### Kickoff August 18th